asifqatar/Snapper/detectors/UnusedPermissions/classes/UnusedPermissionsDetector.md

 [`Finding`](../../../types/type-aliases/Finding.md)[]

-- An array of findings detailing unused permissions.
+- Array of findings with details about the detected issues.

 #### Overrides